zkcofficial/zkcofficial.github.io/ei/eo/eog1.md

-# Ethnographic Odessey: Genesis Cycle one
+# Ethnographic Odyssy: Genesis Cycle one
 <hr>

-### This game is called EO: Genesis Cycle one because this is the first book in the story of Ethnographic Odessey, a game which follows the affairs of the world, who rules over it, and what the cultures and languages of these people adhere to.
+### This game is called EO: Genesis Cycle one because this is the first book in the story of Ethnographic Odyssy, a game which follows the affairs of the world, who rules over it, and what the cultures and languages of these people adhere to.

 <hr>